-(1) Reflects, for 2010, the aggregate grant date fair value of the RSU's, and for 2011 and 2009, the grant date fair value of restricted stock awards, in each case calculated in accordance with Accounting Standards Codification Topic 718-Stock Compensation, excluding the effect of estimated forfeitures.
-These amounts reflect our accounting expense and do not correspond to the actual value that will be realized by the named executives.
-Grant date fair value assumptions are consistent with those disclosed in Note 10-Stock Based Compensation, in the consolidated financial statements included in our 2011 Annual Report on Form 10-K. For 2010, the maximum values of the portion of the RSU's subject to issuance upon satisfaction of our average annual return on capital criteria were \$389,000 \$111,137, \$111,145, \$311,120 and \$111,145, for Messrs.
-Callan, Kalish, F. Gould, Ricketts and Lundy, respectively.
-See "Outstanding Equity Awards at Fiscal Year End."
+(2) Reflects, for 2010, the aggregate grant date fair value of the RSU's, and for 2012 and 2011, the grant date fair value of restricted stock awards, in each case calculated in accordance with Accounting Standards Codification Topic 718-Stock Compensation, excluding the effect of estimated forfeitures.
+These amounts do not correspond to the actual values that will be realized by the named executives.
+Grant date fair value assumptions are consistent with those disclosed in Note 10-Stock Based Compensation, in the consolidated financial statements included in our 2012 Annual Report on Form 10-K.

-- (2) Majestic Property Management Corp., an affiliate, provided services to us and to other affiliated and non-affiliated entities.
-We accounted for approximately 55% of Majestic's revenues in 2011.
+(3) Majestic provided services to us and to other affiliated and non-affiliated entities.
+We accounted for approximately 45% of Majestic's revenues in 2012.
 We have included in the "All Other Compensation" column for Messrs.
-Kalish and Lundy, 55% of the compensation each received from Majestic in 2011.
-See "Certain Relationship and Related Transactions" for additional information. - (3) All compensation received by Patrick J. Callan, Jr. and Lawrence J. Ricketts, Jr. is paid solely and directly by us.
-The salary and bonus amounts paid to Mr. Callan in 2010 and 2009 have been reclassified to conform to the presentation for 2011. - (4) Reflects bonuses paid in 2012, 2011 and 2010 for services rendered in 2011, 2010 and 2009, respectively. - (5) Includes \$36,750 of contributions to our defined contribution plan, dividends of \$52,536 on unvested restricted stock and perquisites aggregating \$28,249, of which \$22,324 represents an automobile allowance and related insurance, maintenance and repairs and \$5,925 represents the annual premium for additional disability insurance.
-Approximately \$213,000 has been accumulated for this individual pursuant to our defined contribution plan.
+Kalish, Lundy and M. Gould, 45% of the compensation each received from Majestic in 2012.
+See "Certain Relationship and Related Transactions" for additional information.

+(4) All compensation received by Messrs.
+Callan and Ricketts is paid solely and directly by us.
+The salary and bonus amounts paid to Mr. Callan in 2010 has been reclassified to conform to the presentation for 2012 and 2011.

-- (6) We did not pay, nor were we allocated, any portion of such person's base salary, bonus, defined contribution plan payments or perquisites in 2011, 2010 or 2009.
-The services of these individuals is provided to us pursuant to the compensation and services agreement with Majestic. - (7) Includes dividends of \$29,832 on unvested restricted stock and compensation of \$48,758 paid to him by Majestic, which represents 55% of the total amount of \$88,650 paid him by Majestic.
-See footnote 2 above and "Certain Relationships and Related Transactions." - (8) Represents dividends of \$29,832 on unvested restricted stock.
-See "Certain Relationships and Related Transactions." - (9) Includes dividends of \$43,560 on unvested restricted stock, our contribution of \$36,750 to our defined contribution plan, and perquisites of \$8,761, representing an automobile allowance and related expenses.
-Approximately \$327,000 has been accumulated for this individual pursuant to our defined contribution plan. - (10) Includes dividends of \$29,832 on unvested restricted stock and compensation of \$58,713 paid to him by Majestic, which represents 55% of the total amount \$106,750 paid him by Majestic.
-See footnote 2 above and "Certain Relationships and Related Transactions."
+(5) Other than the restricted stock awarded to these individuals and the chairman and vice chairman fees paid to Messrs.
+F. Gould and M. Gould, respectively: (a) we did not pay, nor were we allocated, any portion of such person's base salary, bonus, defined contribution plan payments or perquisites in 2012, 2011 and 2010; and (b) the services of these individuals is provided to us pursuant to the compensation and services agreement with Majestic.

+- (6) Includes \$37,500 of contributions to our defined contribution plan, dividends of \$63,382 on unvested restricted stock and perquisites aggregating \$27,116, of which \$21,191 represents an automobile allowance and related insurance, maintenance and repairs and \$5,925 represents the annual premium for additional disability insurance.
+Approximately \$258,000 has been accumulated for this individual pursuant to our defined contribution plan. - (7) Includes dividends of \$36,180 on unvested restricted stock and compensation of \$116,541 paid to him by Majestic, which represents 45% of the total amount of \$258,980 paid him by Majestic.
+See note 3 above and "Certain Relationships and Related Transactions." - (8) Represents dividends of \$36,180 on unvested restricted stock.
+See "Certain Relationships and Related Transactions." - (9) Includes dividends of \$52,260 on unvested restricted stock, our contribution of \$37,500 to our defined contribution plan, and perquisites of \$8,773, representing an automobile allowance and related expenses.
+Approximately \$377,000 has been accumulated for this individual pursuant to our defined contribution plan. - (10) Includes dividends of \$36,180 on unvested restricted stock and compensation of \$152,798 paid to him by Majestic, which represents 45% of the total amount of \$339,550 paid him by Majestic.
+See note 3 above and "Certain Relationships and Related Transactions." - (11) Includes dividends of \$36,180 on unvested restricted stock and compensation of \$268,929 paid to him by Majestic, which represents 45% of the total amount of \$597,620 paid him by Majestic.
+See note 3 above and "Certain Relationships and Related Transactions."

-GRANT OF PLAN BASED AWARDS DURING 2011
+GRANT OF PLAN BASED AWARDS DURING 2012

-The following table summarizes information regarding restricted stock awards granted in 2011 pursuant to our 2009 Incentive Plan:
+The following table summarizes information regarding restricted stock awards granted in 2012 pursuant to our 2009 Incentive Plan: